 • fainting (in severe cases).

-When examining while listening to heart sounds, the doctor can register the presence of "murmurs".
+During the examination, while listening to heart sounds, the doctor may register the presence of “murmurs.”

 Possible complications

-An open oval window in extremely rare cases can be complicated by the development of paradoxical embolism.
-Small gas bubbles, blood clots, or small pieces of adipose tissue can become emboli.
-When the oval window is open, they can enter the left atrium, then into the left ventricle.
-With the flow of blood, an embolus can enter the vessels of the brain and cause the development of a heart attack or cerebral stroke: conditions that can be fatal.
-This complication appears suddenly and can be triggered by injury or prolonged bed rest during the period of serious illness.
+In extremely rare cases, a patent foramen ovale may be complicated by the development of paradoxical embolism.
+Emboli can become small gas bubbles, blood clots, or small fragments of fatty tissue.
+When the foramen ovale is open, they can enter the left atrium, then into the left ventricle.
+With the blood flow, the embolus can enter the vessels of the brain and cause the development of a cerebral infarction or stroke: conditions that can be fatal.
+This complication appears suddenly and can be caused by trauma or prolonged bed rest during periods of serious illness.

 Diagnostics

-To confirm the diagnosis of "open oval window", the child should be examined by a cardiologist who will be able to evaluate the results of ultrasound of the heart and ECG.
-In newborns and young children, transthoracic Doppler echo-CG is performed, which allows obtaining a two-dimensional image of the interatrial wall and valve movement in time, assessing the size of the oval window or excluding the presence of a defect in the septum.
+To confirm the diagnosis of “patent foramen ovale,” the child must be examined by a cardiologist who can evaluate the results of cardiac ultrasound and ECG.
+In newborns and young children, transthoracic Doppler echocardiography is performed, which allows one to obtain a two-dimensional image of the interatrial wall and the movement of the valves over time, to assess the size of the oval window or to exclude the presence of a defect in the septum.

-After confirmation of such a diagnosis and in the case of exclusion of other heart pathologies, the child is recommended dispensary observation with the obligatory repeated ultrasound of the heart once a year to assess the dynamics of the heart anomaly.
+After confirmation of this diagnosis and in case of exclusion of other heart pathologies, the child is recommended to undergo clinical observation with mandatory repeated ultrasound of the heart once a year to assess the dynamics of the heart anomaly.

 Treatment

-In the absence of pronounced hemodynamic disturbances and symptoms, an open oval window in a newborn can be considered a normal variant and requires only constant monitoring by a cardiologist.
-Parents are advised to walk more often with their child in the fresh air, perform exercise therapy and hardening procedures, follow the rules of a balanced diet and daily regimen.
+In the absence of significant hemodynamic disturbances and symptoms, a patent foramen ovale in a newborn can be considered a normal variant and requires only constant monitoring by a cardiologist.
+Parents are advised to walk with their child in the fresh air more often, perform exercise therapy and hardening procedures, and follow the rules of a balanced diet and daily routine.

-Drug therapy can only be indicated for children with signs of heart failure, transient ischemic attack ( nervous tic, asymmetry of facial muscles, tremors, convulsions, fainting) and, if necessary, prevention of paradoxical embolism.
-They can be prescribed vitamin and mineral complexes, preparations for additional nutrition of the myocardium (Panangin, Magne B6, Elkar, Ubiquinon) and antiplatelet agents (Warfarin).
+Drug therapy can only be indicated for children with signs of heart failure, transient ischemic attack ( nervous tic, asymmetry of facial muscles, tremors, convulsions, fainting) and, if necessary, the prevention of paradoxical embolism.
+They may be prescribed vitamin-mineral complexes, drugs for additional nutrition of the myocardium (Panangin, Magne B6, Elcar, Ubiquinone) and antiplatelet agents (Warfarin).

-The need to eliminate the open window in newborns is determined by the volume of blood discharged into the left atrium and its effect on hemodynamics.
-At minor violation circulation and the absence of concomitant congenital heart defects, surgical treatment is not required.
+The need to eliminate a patent window in newborns is determined by the volume of blood discharged into the left atrium and its effect on hemodynamics.
+At minor violation blood circulation and the absence of concomitant congenital heart defects, surgical treatment is not required.

-In case of severe hemodynamic disturbance, it may be recommended to conduct a low-traumatic operation for endovascular transcatheter closure of the opening with a special occluder.
-This surgical intervention is carried out under the control of radiographic and endoscopic equipment...
-Into the right atrium through femoral artery a special probe with a "patch" -plaster is introduced.
-Such a "patch" closes the gap between the right and left atrium and stimulates its infection with its own connective tissue.
+In case of severe hemodynamic impairment, a low-traumatic operation for endovascular transcatheter closure of the hole with a special occluder may be recommended.
+This surgical intervention is performed under radiographic and endoscopic equipment.
+To the right atrium through femoral artery a special probe with a “patch”-plaster is inserted.
+This “patch” blocks the lumen between the right and left atrium and stimulates its overgrowth with its own connective tissue.
 After performing such an operation, the patient is recommended to take antibiotics for six months to prevent the occurrence of endocarditis.
-After that, the patient can return to normal life without any restrictions.
+After this, the patient can return to his normal lifestyle without any restrictions.

-Open oval window in the heart (OOO) - a gap in the wall formed between the right and left atrium.
-Normally, such an open gap functions during the period of embryonic development and is completely overgrown during the first year of a child's life.
-If this does not happen, the talk begins about the anomaly, which is assigned the code Q21.1 in ICD 10.
+Patent foramen ovale (PFO) is a gap in the wall formed between the right and left atria.
+Normally, such an open gap functions during embryonic development and completely closes during the first year of the child’s life.
+If this does not happen, we begin to talk about an anomaly, which is assigned code Q21.1 in ICD 10.

-On the left atrial side, the opening is covered by a small valve, which is fully mature at the time of delivery.
-When the first cry of a baby who was born occurs, and the lungs opened, there was a significant increase in pressure in the left atrium, under the action of which the valve completely closes the oval window.
+On the left atrium side, the opening is covered by a small valve, which is fully matured by the time of birth.
+When the baby's first cry occurs and the lungs open, there is a significant increase in pressure in the left atrium, under the influence of which the valve completely closes the oval window.
 Over time, the valve firmly adheres to the wall of the interatrial septum, so the gap between the atria closes.

-Most often, in half of children, such a valve accretion occurs during the first year of life.
+Most often, in half of children, such valve growth occurs during the first year of life.
 This is the norm.
-But if the size of the valve is insufficient, the gap may not close completely, that is, some kind of hole will remain, the dimensions of which are determined in millimeters.
+But if the valve size is insufficient, the gap may not close completely, that is, some hole will remain, the dimensions of which are determined in millimeters.
 Because of this, the atria are not isolated from each other.
-Then, which in another way is called MARS syndrome.
+Then, which is otherwise called MARS syndrome.

 Cardiologists classify it as.

-In some cases, when there are no severe symptoms that affect the quality of life, this syndrome can be perceived as an individual feature of the cardiac structure.
+In some cases, when there are no severe symptoms that affect the quality of life, this syndrome may be perceived as an individual feature of the cardiac structure.

 But it often happens that such an anomaly becomes known by chance.
 For an adult, this may come as a surprise.
-They get scared, thinking that this is a serious vice and their life will soon come to an end.
+They get scared, thinking that this is a serious vice and their life will soon end.
 Some young people believe that because of this they will not be allowed into the army.
-Are there any reasons for such concerns?
-To understand this, you need to understand the causes, symptoms, and other factors associated with LLC.
+Are there reasons for such concerns?
+To understand this, you need to understand the causes, symptoms and other factors associated with LLC.

 Causes

-So, an open oval window is an opening, measured in millimeters, that forms between the atria.
+So, a patent foramen ovale is an opening, measured in millimeters, that forms between the atria.
 Through it, blood can flow from one atrium to another.
 Most often it comes from the left atrium to the right.
-This is due to the fact that the pressure in the left atrial cavity is higher.
-When a diagnosis is made, it is often phrased as follows: LLC with left-right discharge.
+This is due to the fact that the pressure in the cavity of the left atrium is higher.
+When a diagnosis is made, the following formulation is often given: LLC with left-right reset.

-But LLC is not, although in accordance with the ICD 10 code they are assigned one.
+But LLC is not, although in accordance with ICD 10 they are assigned the same code.
 A defect is a more serious pathology.
 MARS syndrome is not a congenital heart defect or a septal defect.
 And the differences are not only in the structure and development of the heart, but also in the causes, symptoms, treatment and other factors.

-The reasons for this state of the oval window are not always precisely known.
+The reasons for this condition of the oval window are not always precisely known.
 It is believed that a hereditary predisposition can lead to this condition.
-Of course, there is hardly anything that can be done about this factor.
-But there are other reasons, which largely depend on the woman who carries new life, their presence is of particular importance during the period of wearing in the womb of a child:
+Of course, it’s unlikely that anything can be done about this factor.
+But there are other reasons that largely depend on the woman who carries new life, their presence becomes especially important during the period of carrying a child in the womb:

 • smoking;